Strong coupling asymptotics for a singular Schroedinger operator with an interaction supported by an open arc: Technical estimates

 \section{Technical estimates}

 We denote by $d(x,\gamma)$ the distance between a point $x\in\RR^2$ and the arc $\gamma$.
-In the present section we give some expressions of $d(x,\gamma)$ for $x\in \Pi(a)$ which we need in the following.
-Some the formul{\ae} are known, but we prefer to collect all the necessary information in this section for the sake of completeness.
+In the present section we collect some expressions for $d(x,\gamma)$ as $x\in \Pi(a)$ which we need in the following.
+Recall first the Frenet formul{\ae}